say8hi/say8hi/README.md

     <samp>
     <b>Backend Developer with a passion for building scalable solutions | Python & Go enthusiast</b>
     <br><br>
     Crafting efficient backend systems for 4+ years, juggling Python and Go to create magic.
-My toolbox includes FastAPI, aiohttp, Flask and Chi for building robust APIs, while Docker and AWS help me deploy them to the clouds ☁️
+My toolbox includes FastAPI, aiohttp and gin for building robust APIs, while Docker and AWS help me deploy them to the clouds ☁️
     <br>
     Linux power user for 4+ years, turning terminal into my second home.
 When I'm not wrangling with PostgreSQL or Redis, you might find me orchestrating message queues with RabbitMQ and Kafka, or diving into blockchain integrations.
     <br>